AdityaHerlambang/adityaherlambang/README.md

 ### I'm a Software Engineer

-- 🧑🏻‍💻 Currently working as Cross-Platform and Native Mobile App Developer
+- 🧑🏻‍💻 Currently working as Flutter, Native Mobile & Web Developer
 - 📚 I’m currently learning everything related to Software Development and Tech in general 😀
 - 👯 I’m looking to collaborate with other software developer
 - 🥅 2021 Goals: Contribute more to Open Source projects